choks87/password-policy-bundle/README.md

 Also, if you find some bug, open an issue and will try to fix it as soon as possible.

 # Todo
-- [ ] Customization of messages / Translation
 - [ ] Garbage collection for passwords in history (FILO, per User)
 - [ ] Support schema update without Doctrine ORM, without PostSchema listener